robintemme/commit-emoji/README.md

 * :notebook: `:notebook:` when dealing with database code
 * :rocket: `:rocket:` when bootstrapping the project (e.g. adding a lot of code)
 * :cop: `:cop:` when dealing with licensing
+* :sparkles: `:sparkles` when adding new functionality
+* :ship: `:ship:` when dealing with deployment